ARMmbed/BLEIntros/Docs/Additional/BLE_FAQ.md

 FOTA stands for Firmware Over the Air, and is a method of updating the BLE device's programming remotely, rather than by physically connecting it to the computer.

-FOTA works (on the Nordic nRF51822 board), but at the moment it doesn’t come with security features to authenticate or verify new firmware.
-We’ll bring security into mbed FOTA during 2015.
+FOTA only works on Nordic based platforms.
 _____

 Still have questions?
 Ask [our community](http://forums.mbed.com/).